NannyML/nannyml/docs/quick.rst

 Investigating Data Distribution Shifts
 --------------------------------------

 Once we've identified a performance issue, we will troubleshoot it.
-Let's focus on the first two features `AGEP` and `SCHL`.
-We will quantify potential distribution shifts for these two variables using the :ref:`univariate drift detection module<_univariate_drift_detection>`.
+We will quantify potential distribution shifts for all the features using the :ref:`univariate drift detection module<_univariate_drift_detection>`.
 We will instantiate the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator` class with the required arguments, fit on ``df_reference`` and calculate on